ml4a/ml4a.github.io/_chapters/how_neural_networks_are_trained.md

 ### The gradient descent method

 Intuitively, the way gradient descent works is similar to the mountain climber analogy we gave in the beginning of the chapter.
 First, we start with a random guess at the parameters, and start there.
-We then figure out which direction the cost function steeps downward the most (with respect to changing the parameters), and step slightly in that direction.
+We then figure out which direction the loss function steeps downward the most (with respect to changing the parameters), and step slightly in that direction.
 We repeat this process over and over until we are satisfied we have found the lowest point.

-To figure out which direction the cost steeps downward the most, it is necessary to calculate the [_gradient_](https://en.wikipedia.org/wiki/Gradient) of the cost function with respect to all of the parameters.
+To figure out which direction the loss steeps downward the most, it is necessary to calculate the [_gradient_](https://en.wikipedia.org/wiki/Gradient) of the loss function with respect to all of the parameters.
 A gradient is a multidimensional generalization of a derivative; it is a vector containing each of the partial derivatives of the function with respect to each variable.
-In other words, it is a vector which contains the slope of the cost function along every axis.
+In other words, it is a vector which contains the slope of the loss function along every axis.

 Although we've already said that the most convenient way to solve linear regression is via ordinary least squares or some other single-step method, let's quickly turn our attention back to linear regression to see a simple example of using gradient descent to solve a linear regression.